Rabbit hybridoma: Process

 The process of hybridoma formation in a rabbit first entails obtaining B-cells from a rabbit that has been immunized.
 There are numerous immunization protocols for rabbit, notably for the generation of polyclonal antibodies.
 After immunization, B-cells are fused with a candidate rabbit fusion partner cell line to form hybridomas.
-Resulting antibodies from hybridomas are screened for an antigen which meets criteria of interest by diagnostic tests such as ELISA, Western blot, Immunohistochemistry and FACS.
+Resulting antibodies from hybridomas are screened for an antigen which meets criteria of interest by diagnostic tests such as ELISA, western blot, immunohistochemistry, and FACS.
 The resulting hybrdomas may be subcloned to ensure monoclonal characteristics.

 Humanization of rabbit antibodies

 Mitchell Ho and Ira Pastan at National Cancer Institute (Bethesda, USA) isolated a group of rabbit monoclonal antibodies (e.g. YP218, YP223) that recognize rare epitopes of mesothelin, including poorly immunogenic sites close to the C terminal end, for cancer therapy.
 Dr. Ho's laboratory analyzed the complex structures of rabbit antibodies with their antigens from the Protein Data Bank, and identified antigen-contacting residues on the rabbit Fv within the 6 Angstrom distance to its antigen.
 They named "HV4" and "LV4", non-complementarity-determining region (CDR) loops that are structurally close to the antigen and located in framework 3 of the rabbit heavy chain and light chain, respectively.
-Based on the structural analysis, they designed a humanization strategy by grafting the combined Kabat/IMGT/Paratome CDRs into a human germline framework sequence.
+Based on computational structural modeling, Ho and Zhang designed a humanization strategy by grafting the combined Kabat/IMGT/Paratome CDRs into a human germline framework sequence.
 The immunotoxins composed of the humanized rabbit Fvs (e.g. hYP218) fused to a clinically used toxin showed stronger cytotoxicity against tumor cells than the immunotoxins derived from their original rabbit Fvs.
-The CAR T cells based on the hYP218 antibody show effective inhibition of tumor growth in mice.
-The method (i.e. grafting combined Kabat/IMGT/Paratome rabbit CDRs to a stable human germline framework) has been suggested as a general approach to humanize rabbit antibodies.
+The CAR T cells based on the hYP218 antibody also show effective inhibition of tumor growth in mice.
+The method (i.e. grafting combined Kabat/IMGT/Paratome rabbit CDRs to a stable human germline framework) has been suggested as a general approach to humanizing rabbit antibodies.